Voting before Election Day in Detroit? Expect fewer satellite locations, drop boxes

 Winfrey, who is running for reelection, expects about a 13% to 18% voter turnout.
 Turnout in August of 2020 was 25%.

-While it's an important primary for residents to vote in, she said, there's less on the ballot with only three out of seven city council districts contested in the primary.
+While it's an important primary for residents, she said, there's less on the ballot with only three out of seven city council districts contested.
 Also on the ballot are elections for mayor and city clerk.
 Whether Proposal P, which seeks to permanently change the city charter, is a valid ballot issue is under consideration by the Michigan Supreme Court.

 Winfrey's two challengers in the primary are criticizing the removal of the drop boxes and satellite locations